-The United States is still one of the largest recipients of foreign direct investment and remains an attractive location for inbound businesses.
+The United States is still one of the largest recipients of foreign direct investment and remains an attractive location for foreign businesses.
 A large amount of this investment comes from places like Japan, Canada, Australia, and the European Union.

 One of the main reasons attracting investment is that it is home to the world’s largest economy.
 Excellent infrastructure; legal protection for corporations; a productive and skilled workforce; and lucrative consumer markets across several sectors make it an attractive place to do business.